 This Section discusses the various sets when the age of choice is 54, hence as elderly care considered from 54 on, rather than child care.
-As before, the prospective wage curves are used, which are men's ones37, unless otherwise stipulated.
+As before, the prospective wage curves are used, which are men's ones36, unless otherwise stipulated.
 Each set is described by the same three standard tables as in the previous Section, and one extra.
 The first presents the simulated retirement benefits in this set, and this for the five choices.
 The second table "-B" presents the results of each choice relative to the base option of continuing to work fulltime at 54; these are the "within set (or within table) results".
 The third standard table "-R" presents the "between-sets" (or between-table) comparison.
-It presents the ratio of simulated pension amounts for an option relative to the pension amount for the corresponding option in the reference set.
-Finally and contrary to the previous section, there is a fourth standard table "-A30", which compares the simulation results in scenarios around 54 with the results from the previous section, i.e. in the similar scenarios applying around the age of 30.
+It presents the ratio of simulated pension amounts for an option relative to the previous section, there is a fourth standard table "-A30", which compares the simulation results in scenarios around 54 with the results from the previous section, i.e. in the similar scenarios applying around the age of 30.